Closed Form Word Embedding Alignment: EVALUATING ACCURACY OF VARIANTS

-\myParagraph{Noise before embedding} Next, we append noisy, \emph{unstructured} text into the Wikipedia dataset with $1$ billion tokens.
+\myParagraph{Noise before embedding.} Next, we append noisy, \emph{unstructured} text into the Wikipedia dataset with $1$ billion tokens.
 We specifically do this by generating random sequences of $m$ tokens, drawn uniformly from the $n = 10$K most frequent words; we use $m = \{0.01, 0.1, 0.5, 1, 2.5\}$ billion.
 We then extract embeddings for the same vocabulary of $n=100$K words as before, from both datasets, and use \AOR{} to linearly transform the noisy one to the one without noise.
-As observed in Figure \ref{fig:RMSE-noise}(right), this only changes from about $0.7$ to $1.6$ RMSE.
+As observed in Figure \ref{fig:RMSE-noise}(middle), this only changes from about $0.7$ to $1.6$ RMSE.
 The embeddings seem rather resilient to this sort of noise, even when we add more tokens than the original data.

 We perform a similar experiment of adding structured text; we repeat a sequence made of $s = \{100, 1000, 10{,}000 \}$ tokens of medium frequency so the total added is again $m = \{10M, 100M, 500M, 1B,$ $2.5B\}$.
-Again in Figure \ref{fig:RMSE-noise}(right), perhaps surprisingly, this only increases the noise slightly, when compared to the unstructured setting.
-This can be explained since only a small percentage of the vocabulary is affected this noise, and by comparing to the Gaussian noise, when only added to $10\%$ of the data, it has about a third of the RMSE as when added to all data.
+Again in Figure \ref{fig:RMSE-noise}(middle), perhaps surprisingly, this only increases the noise slightly, when compared to the unstructured setting.
+This can be explained since only a small percentage of the vocabulary is affected by this noise, and by comparing to the Gaussian noise, when only added to $10\%$ of the data, it has about a third of the RMSE as when added to all data.

-\myParagraph{Incremental Data} As a model sees more data, it is able to make better predictions and calibrate itself more acutely.
-This however comes at a higher cost of computation and time.
-If after a certain point, adding data does not really affect the model too much, it might be a good trade off to use a smaller dataset to make an embedding that is almost equivalent to the one the larger dataset would produce.
+\myParagraph{Incremental Data} As a model sees more data, it is able to make better predictions and calibrate itself more acurately.
+This comes at a higher cost of computation and time.
+If after a certain point, adding data does not really affect the model, it may be a good trade off to use a smaller dataset to make an embedding almost equivalent to the one the larger dataset would produce.

 We evaluate this relationship using the RMSE values when a \GloVe embedding from a smaller dataset $B$ is incrementally aligned to larger datasets $A$ using \AOR.
 We do this by starting off with a dataset of the first $1$ million tokens of Wikipedia (1M).
-We then add data sequentially to it, to create datasets of sizes of 100M, 1B, 2.5B or 4.57B tokens For each dataset we create \GloVe embeddings.
+We then add data sequentially to it, to create datasets of sizes of 100M, 1B, 2.5B or 4.57B tokens.
+For each dataset we create \GloVe embeddings.
 Then we align each dataset using $\AOR(A,B)$ where $A$ (the target) is always the larger of the two data set, and $B$ (the source) is rotated and is the smaller of the two.